 EdAbroad and Career Services Center are happy to set up an interactive session with practical advice for job seekers.
 Learn how your study abroad experience can help you distinguish yourself from the competition and land that job!
-Please bring copies of your cover letters and resumes for review.
+Please have your cover letter(s) and resume(s) ready for review.
 International Experience and Your Resume.pdf

 As a returned study abroad student, consider applying to be a Peer Advisor in the Education Abroad office.
 The position requires an academic year commitment and a strong desire to assist students, faculty, and parents with education abroad experiences.